yabe-diverta/openapi-typescript-codegen/README.md

 The interface does not contain any properties like `maxLength` or `pattern`.
 However they could be useful if we wanted to create some form where a user could create such a model.
 In that form you would iterate over the properties to render form fields based on their type and validate the input based on the `maxLength` or `pattern` property.
 This requires us to have this information somewhere...
-For this we can use the flag `--exportSchemas` to generate a runtime model next to the normal interface:
+For this we generate a runtime model next to the normal interface:

 ```typescript
 export const $MyModel = {